Data Science

 ROC Curve & AUC Explained with Python Examples

-Confusion among data scientists regarding ROC Curve and AUC often stems from misunderstanding their relationship.
+Confusion among data scientists regarding whether to use ROC Curve / AUC, or, Accuracy / precision / recall metrics for evaluating classification models often stems from misunderstanding ROC Curve / AUC concepts.
 The ROC Curve visualizes true positive vs false positive rates at various thresholds, while AUC quantifies the overall ability of a model to discriminate between classes, with higher values indicating better performance.
 In this post, you will learn about ROC Curve and AUC concepts along with related concepts such as True positive and false positive rate with the help of Python examples.
 It is very important to learn ROC, AUC and related concepts as it helps in selecting the most appropriate machine learning classification models based on the model performance.

 What is ROC Curve & AUC / AUROC?